EU Laws

 Irish Laws

-There are four main laws in relation to selling dogs in Ireland.
+There are six main laws in relation to selling dogs in Ireland.
 The 2010 act initiates an extension to the Amendment of Control of Dogs Act 1986, primarily around dog breeding establishments.
 The 2015 act covers items around microchipping provisions and covers the whole lifecycle of a dog from birth to death.
 The 2019 act has additional information when it comes to being a Registered Seller of Pets with the Department of Agriculture, a Dog Breeding Establishment with your local county council and the requirements for online and offline advertising of dogs for sale including microchip registration.
 The EU Animal Health law sets out provisions for breeder registrations.

 Other important laws